khasanthika/statistics-blog1/_posts/2025-03-20-Data Visualization.md

 ## Common Chart Types and Potential Misleading Practices

-Let's explore three fundamental chart types bar charts, line graphs, and pie charts highlighting their proper usage and how design choices, like axis scaling, can mislead.
+Let's explore three fundamental chart types like bar charts, line graphs, and pie charts highlighting their proper usage and how design choices, like axis scaling, can be misleading.

 ---

 ### Bar Charts
-Bar charts represent categorical data with rectangular bars, where the length of each bar correlates with the category's value.
+Bar charts represent categorical data with rectangular bars, where the length of each bar correlates with the frequency of each category.
 They are ideal for comparing quantities across different categories.
-To read and understand a bar chart, the horizontal axis (x-axis) typically lists the categories, while the vertical axis (y-axis) shows the numerical values.
-The height or length of each bar indicates the value it represents.
-Bar charts allow for easy comparison of values across categories, making them effective for visualizing differences between groups.
+To read and understand a bar chart, the horizontal axis (x-axis) typically lists the categories, while the vertical axis (y-axis) shows the frequencies.
+The height or length of each bar indicates the frequency it represents.
+Bar charts allow for easy comparison of frequencies across categories, making them effective for visualizing differences between groups.

 #### Misleading Bar Chart
 Consider a bar chart comparing sales figures across regions, where the y-axis starts at 500,000 instead of zero.
 This truncation exaggerates the differences between regions, making the disparities appear more significant than they actually are.